armbrustlab/armbrustlab.github.io/_people/cain.md

 <kcain97@uw.edu>

 Both in the lab and at sea, I operate a BD Influx Cell Sorter and [SeaFlow](https://seaflow.netlify.com/), an underway flow cytometer, to generate and analyze flow cytometry data of phytoplankton and bacterial communities.
 I assist with instrument testing and deployment of new flow cytometers being developed in the lab.
+Fun fact: I have traveled over 25,500 nautical miles aboard research vessels, more than enough to circumnavigate the globe!

 ## Education
 BSc, Magna Cum Laude, Oceanography, University of Washington (2019)